Catoverflow/Inet-Daemon/v2/readme.md

     1. Daemon will run periodly to download and renew config

     2. WireGuard tunnel and bird OSPF will update accordingly

-4. Add new device to config (refer to config example.yml)

 The config should be placed in github repo's root directory
 ## Todos